RiftValleySoftware/basalt/README.md

 This is only called once, and cannot be combined with any other commands.
 The only operation permitted is a simple login.

 The response will be a simple string.
-This will be a 64-character random token that should be applied in the authentication header of subsequent calls.
+This will be a 64-character random token that should be applied in the username AND password sections of the [HTTP authorization header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8) header of subsequent calls.

 **Logout Call:**